MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 To undo all changes that you or other people have made to the payload sample, and return it to the system's default payload sample, select **Revert**.

+## Branches

+Branches allow you to safely modify rules without impacting what is happening in production.
+You can create branches on the rules tab, where each branch represents a collection of rules.
+The default branch is the **Production** branch, which is the branch of rules that is executed whenever traffic is sent to an assessment.

+### Creating a branch
+To create a new branch, go to **branch action** -> **create a new branch**.
+You can name the branch, provide an API name, and select which rules you'd like to copy over from the source branch.
+The source branch is whatever branch you were on when you clicked on create a new branch, production or otherwise.

+### Modifying rules within branches
+Any rule changes to non production branches **do not** affect the production rule stack.
+You can edit rules just like normal, and publish them to the branch, where they can be seen by everyone who has access to the rules page.

+### Testing and Experiments
+There are two ways to test branch rule behavior: Sending traffic directly to a branch and shadowing production traffic.

+#### Sending

 ## Components of a rule

 A rule consists of the following components: